giovanniboscu/continuous-section-field/actions-examples/histwin/openfastguide.md

 export BMODES_EXE=/absolute/path/to/bmodes
 ```

-### Step A3 - run the main launcher
+### Step 3 - run the launcher

 ```bash
 ./run_csf_to_elastodyn.sh histwin_tower.yaml
 ```

+This command always starts the Linux/macOS tower-side pipeline.

-If BModes is found, this single command does all of the following:
+#### If BModes is found

+The launcher continues automatically and does all of the following:

 1. samples the CSF tower,
 2. writes `histwin_tower_ElastoDyn_Tower.dat`,